mafavaron/FastSonicProc/FastSonic_file_spec.md

 Please note how generating floating point data from SonicLib files takes a bit of time more than with integer data.
 The advantage is, however, marginal.

 Please also note timings are indicative, having been obtained using non-optimized code on the gaming machine I'm using as a cheap workstation.
 Not really benchmarks, then: just indications.
+Four runs using optimized code on same data gave the following timings:

+    0.335s, 0.282s, 0.337s, 0.306s

+Differences between optimized and non optimized code look then marginal; a high level of variability is also visible in timing, possibly reflecting random changes in operating system load.